sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 - Open a PR against [the Terraform definitons](https://github.com/sourcegraph/deploy-sourcegraph-managed/tree/main/scaletesting) for that cluster.

+See the [Environment](#Environment) section for more details about how and where to make configuration changes.

-6. Make sure to deploy the right commit you want to test on that intance.
+1. Make sure to deploy the right commit you want to test on that intance.

 - `sg ops ...
 TODO `